Vivos integrated Practice

 Improve your quality of sleep

 Achieving optimal health requires proper breathing.
 Proper breathing is essential for quality sleep and improved quality of life.
 Currently, 90% of Americans suffer from conditions linked to improper breathing or lack of sleep.
 Some of these conditions include sleep apnea, depression, asthma, allergies, ADHD, snoring, hypertension and much more.
 One of the major causes of improper breathing is from an underdeveloped upper and/or lower jaw.
 When the jaw is underdeveloped, it causes a smaller airway which leads to a restriction of air.
 When the airway is restricted, it can decrease oxygen levels and cause a lack of sleep.
-By simply improving breathing, sleep and quality of life can also improve.
+By improving breathing, sleep and quality of life improve.